 - Neck stiffness or a mild loss of movement, although this is not mandatory.
 Joint movement loss can be quite subtle and needs confirming during your physiotherapist’s physical examination.

-One of the main differences between a neck headache and migraine is that physiotherapy treatment of your neck can alter or relieve your headache pain immediately.
+One of the main differences between a neck headache and migraine is that your neck’s physiotherapy treatment can alter or relieve your headache pain immediately.

 Common Characteristics of a Neck Headache?